kevin-crook-ucb/ucb_w205_crook_supplement/2018_summer/synch_session_agendas/synch_05.md

 date_sorted_trips.head()
 ```

+Loop through the data frame and pretty print the data.

 ```python
 for trip in date_sorted_trips.itertuples(): print(trip.end_date, '', trip.bike_number, '', trip.end_station_name)
 ```

+Connect to our redis container and look at our keys().
+What should their value be at this point?

 ```python
 current_bike_locations = redis.Redis(host='redis', port='6379')
 current_bike_locations.keys()
 ```

+Loop through the data fram and insert each record into the redis database.
+Since keys most be unique, what happens when we have an existing key value pair and we have a second key value pair with the same key?

 ```python
 for trip in date_sorted_trips.itertuples():